jianlin/TryDjango1.9/README.md

 If you look into the request and response, you can see that:

-- POST was used to create, with a HTTP response code of `201 Created`
+- POST is used to Create as in CRUD, with an HTTP response code of `201 CREATED`
-- GET is used to retrieve, with an HTTP code of `200 OK`.
+- GET is used to Read, with an HTTP code of `200 OK`.
-- To Update or Delete, it is also POST, with `_method` being `PUT` for update, and `DELETE` for delete.
+- To Update or Delete, it is also POST, with `_method` being `PUT` for Update, and `DELETE` for Delete.
+The HTTP response code for the update is `200 OK`, and for delete, it is `200 NO CONTENT`

 ## If you install MySQL